ed-kung/CSUN-Econ-433/labs/lab02/README.md

     The output shows a wealth of important information.
 First, it shows that `df` is a `data.frame` object.
 Second, it shows the number of rows (a.k.a. observations) and the number of columns (a.k.a. variables).
 Third, it lists important information for each of the variables in the data.
 For each variable it shows the:
     - Name
     - Data Type
-    - The value of the first rows in that column
+    - The first few rows of the column

     For example, `str(df)` shows us that the variable `INCWAGE` has a numeric datatype (`num`), and its first few values are `23100`, `0`, and `6000`.